 You must complete the following documents to provide to the court as part of your adoption application package (Step 4).
-When you are preparing these forms, make sure that each person's name is printed clearly underneath their signature.
+When you are preparing these forms, make sure that each person's name is printed clearly underneath his/her signature.

-1. Application For Adoption Order [Supreme Court of Newfoundland and Labrador Family Division form or Provincial Court of Newfoundland and Labrador form]
+1. Application For Adoption Order [Supreme Court of Newfoundland and Labrador, Trial Division (Family) form or Provincial Court of Newfoundland and Labrador form]